 No. This does not count as income.
 The payment goes directly to the landlord.

 My renters are undocumented and are afraid to put their name on the renter statement.
 What should I tell them?

 Household names are NOT reported to ICE.
 Scott County will get access to the data.

 My renters will not complete the renter statement.
 Can I still apply?

-You must complete a separate application for each UNIT where there is unpaid rent.
+You must complete a separate application for each UNIT where there is unpaid rent and/or fees.